-If you file your PA-40 electronically, you are not required to submit an actual copy of your W-2, 1099-R, 1099-MISC or 1099-NEC forms unless certain conditions exist with respect to those forms.
-For Forms 1099-MISC, 1099-NEC and 1099-R, you are only required to submit actual copies of these forms if there is PA tax withholding reported on the forms.
-For Forms W-2, you must submit an actual state copy or a legible photocopy of each state copy of Form W-2 and a written explanation only if
+If you file your PA-40 electronically, you are not required to submit an actual copy of your W-2, 1099-R, 1099-MISC, or 1099-NEC forms unless certain conditions exist with respect to those forms.
+For Forms 1099-MISC, 1099-NEC, and 1099-R, you are only required to submit actual copies of these forms if there is PA tax withholding reported on the forms.
+For Forms W-2, you must submit an actual state copy or a legible photocopy of each state copy of Form W-2 and a written explanation only if:

-- 1. The PA compensation you enter on Line 1a of your PA-40 is not the same as Box 16 on your Form W-2 (you believe that the PA compensation or withholding is incorrect). - 2.
+- The PA compensation you enter on Line 1a of your PA-40 is not the same as Box 16 on your Form W-2 (you believe that the PA compensation or withholding is incorrect). - 2.
 Your employer gave you a handwritten Form W-2. - 3.
 Your employer reported an incorrect amount on your Form W-2.
-You must also submit a written statement from your employer. - 4.
-Your employer withheld PA income tax from your wages at a rate that is more than the 2023 tax rate of 3.07 percent. - 5.
-You are a resident of a reciprocal compensation agreement state and your employer withheld PA income tax. - 6.
-The Medicare wages in Box 5 on your Form W-2 are greater than your PA wages in Box 16.
+Decrease your Box 16 wages and enter the amount on Line 1 of the PA-40.
+Attach the W-2 form along with a written explanation from your employer on company letter explaining the change when filing your PA-40 return. - 4.
+Your employer withheld PA income tax from your wages at a rate that is more than the 2024 tax rate of 3.07 percent. - 5.
+You are a resident of a reciprocal compensation agreement state and your employer withheld PA income tax. - The Medicare wages in Box 5 on your Form W-2 are greater than your PA wages in Box 16.
 In this case, complete and include with your return the PA-40 W-2 Reconciliation Worksheet.
 To obtain the worksheet, use one of the Forms Ordering Services on Page 2. - 7.
 You are a PA resident working in another state or country and did not have PA income tax withheld by your employer. - 8.
 You have a distribution from a nonqualified deferred compensation plan included in Box 1 of your Form W-2. - 9.
 You are a PA resident and your Form W-2 shows income earned or tax withheld for another state. - 10.
 Your Form W-2 or W-2P includes no PA compensation amount and is or is not taxable for PA personal income tax purposes.
 If the amount is not taxable for PA personal income tax purposes, include an explanation of why the amount is not taxable.